 Big, bold leaves and large clusters of long-lasting flowers in white, pink, red, or blue.
 Summer and fall bloom.
-Flower clusters may contain sterile flowers (conspicuous, with large, petal-like sepals) or fertile flowers (small, starry petaled); or they may feature a cluster of small fertile flowers surrounded by ring of big sterile ones (these are called lacecap hydrangeas).
+Flower clusters may contain sterile flowers (conspicuous, with large, petal-like sepals) or fertile flowers (small, starry petaled); or they may feature a cluster of small fertile flowers surrounded by a ring of big sterile ones (these are called lacecap hydrangeas).
 Sterile flowers last for a long time (often holding up for months), gradually fading in color.Hydrangea quercifolia

-Native to the Eastern and Southern United States.
-Can climb 10–20 ft. tall but shrubby if not gi...
+Native to the eastern and southern United States.
+Can climb to 10–20 ft. tall but is shrubby if ...

 This variety of rue is dense and compact, with a fine gray-blue color.

 Leaves are 12–16 in. long, divided into 15–19 leaflets.
 Fragrant, 1/2 -ft. clusters of vio...